 Welcome back to part 3 of our Non Toxic Kitchen series!
 If you missed them, make sure to go back and check out part 1 and part 2.
 Safe cooking, food prep and storage are, of course, super important, but our greatest toxin exposure in the kitchen is undoubtedly the chemicals we use to clean.
 As we wipe down our counters, scour our cutting boards and scrub our farmhouse sinks to keep things clean and safe, we’re unfortunately exposing our families to some pretty nasty toxic chemicals, and exposing our oceans to chemicals that can have extensive and long-lasting environmental repercussions.
-Today we’ve got 3 swaps, resources, and a few of our favorite products out there (including our awesome non-toxic cleaning system, of course!) to help you score the sparkling clean, non toxic kitchen of your dreams.
+Today we’ve got 3 swaps, resources, and a few of our favorite products out there (including our awesome toxin-free cleaning system, of course!) to help you score the sparkling clean, non toxic kitchen of your dreams.

 Lose: toxic soaps & scrubbers.